 Any parent dissatisfied with any aspect of SEND provision should first seek to discuss it with the SENDCO.
-Appointments can be arranged through the school office.
+Appointments can be arranged through the school office, or through Class Dojo.
 If concerns remain, the Head Teacher the Governor with responsibility for Special Educational Needs will bring the matter to the Governors' attention if necessary.
 The Governor can be contacted, in confidence, through the school.